Sunil Rane: Healthcare

+Rane has been taking various healthcare activities and initiatives in his constituency via various medical programs.

 Sports

 Sunil Rane's Atharva foundation provides the right kind of support, awareness, and interest to sportsmen that helps them to shine worldwide in the sports field at the grassroots level.

 Support to Indian Armed Forces

 Rane's One For All | All For One campaign has actioned through various initiatives like women empowerment, assistance to the families of martyrs, and education for the girl child.
 It also provides Education, Health, and financial assistance to martyrs' families.